KarnbirKhera/CUDA-Vector-Addition/README.md

 - Decreasing the elements
   - For vector add, we need every value we have to properly make sure all data is summed correctly, so this is not optimal.
 - Increase the DRAM Bandwidth
-  - To increase the DRAM Bandwidth, we would have to change the hardware, which can be helpful, but there are more cost efficient approaches by optimizing the software it'self.
+  - To increase the DRAM Bandwidth, we would have to change the hardware, which can be helpful, but there are more cost efficient approaches by optimizing the software itself.
 - Decrease the size of the elements
   - Now this is something we can theoretically do!
 Rather than needing the full precision of the float type, we can trade precision for a smaller byte value!
 After looking into it, this what float types are offered.<br><br>

   - Standard
     - FP32 (Single precision)
-      - Size: 32 bit's
+      - Size: 32 bits
-      - Precision: ~7 decimal digit's
+      - Precision: ~7 decimal digits
       - Range: 10^-38 to 10^38
       - Example: 3.1415926 <br><br>
     - FP16 (Half precision)
-      - Size: 16 bit's
+      - Size: 16 bits
-      - precision: ~3 decimal digit's
+      - precision: ~3 decimal digits
       - Range: 5.96e-8 to 65,504
       - Example: 3.141<br><br>
   - Ampere and later
     - BF16 (Brain Float)
-      - Size: 16 bit's
+      - Size: 16 bits
-      - precision: ~2 decimal digit's
+      - precision: ~2 decimal digits
       - Range: 10^-38 to 10^38
       - Example: 3.14<br><br>
   - Hopper and later
-    - FP8 (4 Exponent Bit's, 3 Mantissa Bit's)
+    - FP8 (4 Exponent Bits, 3 Mantissa Bits)
-      - Size: 8 bit's
+      - Size: 8 bits
       - precision: ~1 decimal digit
       - Range: -448 to 448
       - Example: 3.1<br><br>
-    - FP8 (5 Exponent  Bit's, 2 Mantissa Bit's)
+    - FP8 (5 Exponent  Bits, 2 Mantissa Bits)
-      - Size: 8 bit's
+      - Size: 8 bits
       - precision: Whole numbers
       - Range: -57,344 to 57,344
       - Example: 12,288<br><br>
   - Blackwell
     - FP6 (3 Exponent, 2 Mantissa)
-      - Size: 6 bit's
+      - Size: 6 bits
       - precision: Whole numbers
       - Range: -28 to 28
       - Example: 52<br><br>
-    - FP4 (2 Exponent Bit's and 1 Mantissa Bit)
+    - FP4 (2 Exponent Bits and 1 Mantissa Bit)
-      - Size: 4 bit's
+      - Size: 4 bits
       - precision: 16 values only
       - Range: 0, 0.5, 1, 1.5, 2, 3, 4, 6 and their negative counterparts.
       - Example: -0.5<br><br>

-> **A lesson into Exponent and Mantissa Bit's**
+> **A lesson into Exponent and Mantissa Bits**
 >
-> While researching the different float types, I will be honest, I did not know what exponent or Mantissa bit's were.
+> While researching the different float types, I will be honest, I did not know what exponent or Mantissa bits were.
 After looking into it, this is my current understanding of them, and I hope those who are also new to the different float types, that this provides a helpful way to understand them.
 >
-> Mantissa Bit's are the bit's that actually say how many digit's do we hold?
-Mantissa bit's determine whether our value type can hold say the value "1231923" or just the value "123"
+> Mantissa Bits are the bits that actually say how many digits do we hold?
+Mantissa bits determine whether our value type can hold say the value "1231923" or just the value "123"
 >
-> Exponent Bit's are the bit's that actually say now where does the decimal point go?
+> Exponent Bits are the bits that actually say now where does the decimal point go?
 Say we have a negative exponent bit, we can turn the "1231923" value to "123.1923" or to "0.00001231923"
 >
 > One question I had was, how are the extra 0.0000 values stored?
 Wouldnt that result in needing more memory?
 This is where the beauty of the exponent bit comes in.
 Say we have the the original number 0.00001231923, the way the computer actually stores the value is this following
 > - Mantissa value: 1231923
 > - Exponent Value: -11
-> Using these values, when the computer wants the same number again, it can use the mantissa value of 1231923, then multiply it by 10^-11, and now we're back to our original number of 0.00001231923 without needing additional bit's to store the leading zeros!
+> Using these values, when the computer wants the same number again, it can use the mantissa value of 1231923, then multiply it by 10^-11, and now we're back to our original number of 0.00001231923 without needing additional bits to store the leading zeros!
 >
 > _Note: In reality, the mantissa would store the value as 1.231923 which would result in our exponent value being -5, but for the sake of learning, we will treat it as an integer._
 >
 >
 > While this is an amazing system to store values, there is a drawback that we should be aware of.
 >
 > Say we can hold a single digit using our mantissa bit where we can hold 1, 2, 3, 4, 5, 6, 7, 8 and 9.
-Now lets say we apply our exponent bit, this lets us represent those single digit's values into say double digit values such as 10, 20, 30, 40, 50, 60, 70, 80 and 90.
+Now lets say we apply our exponent bit, this lets us represent those single digits values into say double digit values such as 10, 20, 30, 40, 50, 60, 70, 80 and 90.
 As we can see, we are unable to express the values inbetween our numbers.
 Say we had a value of 76, the computer would have to round to the nearest value we can express which would be 80.
 >
 > Now what if our exponent bit allows us to express the hundreds place?
 Now our values can represent 100, 200, 300, 400, 500, 600, 700, 800 and 900.
 This means the values we are unable to express are even larger, and say we have a value of 151, the computer must round to the nearest digit which is 200.
 This means the greater our values from zero, the larger these jumps between numbers become.
 Now in a field like machine learning where in a neural network during back propagation where absolute precision matters, we can imagine why this may be a problem.
 >
 >
 >
 > Now to solve this we can either trade a exponent bit for a mantissa bit.
-This would allow us to have two digit's allowing for more granularity, but we lose some of our range.
+This would allow us to have two digits allowing for more granularity, but we lose some of our range.
 If we continue our last example, this would mean we can express numbers like 76 or 15, but we lose our ability to represent the hundreds place.
 >
-> Another way to solve this is to increase the size of the type of value it'self so rather trading a mantissa bit for an exponent, we can increase the total number of bit's.
+> Another way to solve this is to increase the size of the type of value itself so rather trading a mantissa bit for an exponent, we can increase the total number of bits.
 >
 > _Note: We assumed a base 10 for our exponent values, but in reality the computer uses a base of 2._

 On my current RTX 4060 (Ada Lovelace), FP32, FP16/BF16 and FP8 are supported.
-To test whether changing our element size from 32 bit's to 8 bit's increasing the DRAM Memory throughput, we can compare FP32 vs FP8 for vector add.
+To test whether changing our element size from 32 bits to 8 bits increasing the DRAM Memory throughput, we can compare FP32 vs FP8 for vector add.
 After comparing the FP32 and FP8 versions, the FP8 consistently outperforms the FP32!

 - The FP8:
   - Increases memory throughput by ~2%
   - Increases compute throughput by ~30%
   - Decreases duration by 30%

 This is very interesting, because the idea of reducing the byte size was not from profiling the kernel, but rather first calculating the theoretical bottleneck from our equations, and then specifically targeting what can be done to reduce the bottleneck!
-The reason that the equations derived are so exciting is because it's a framework that can be applied to any future kernel!
+The reason that the equations derived are so exciting is because its a framework that can be applied to any future kernel!

 <h1>Conclusion</h1>
 This project first started as a way for me to learn the memory hierarchy, how to open and read Nsight Compute, and how various optimization techniques such as grid stride, vectorization and ILP would help vector add.
 I expected it to take maximum a week to finish.